ludralph/PostIt-Raphael-Etim/README.md

 ## API Documentation
-The documentation for the Postit API can be found here
+The documentation for the Postit API can be found here [PostIt API Docs](https://ludralph.github.io/slate/)

 ## Features